nicalpi/nicalpi.com/_posts/2024-10-03-feeling-like-a-failure.md

 ---
 The last 12 months have been challenging—more challenging than I’d like to admit.
 Life threw some unexpected changes my way, some good, some not so good.

-Looking back, I realise I’ve been running on autopilot for much of this time, trying to numb myself from emotions I wasn’t ready to face.
+Looking back, I realise I’ve been running on autopilot for much of this time, **trying to numb myself from emotions I wasn’t ready to face**.
 It wasn’t the wisest approach, but it was survival mode kicking in.

 Recently, though, those emotions caught up with me.